rackerlabs/support-how-to/content/rackspace-email/add-rackspace-email-mailboxes.md

 ### Add a single mailbox

-1. Log in to the Cloud Office Control Panel at [cp.rackspace.com](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace username and password.
+1. Log in to the [Cloud Office Control Panel](https://cp.rackspace.com/Login.aspx?ReturnUrl=%2f "Cloud Office Control Panel") using your Rackspace username and password.

 2. In the **Go to section** list, choose **Rackspace Email**.